Dog Bites & Animal Attacks

 Most dog bites and dog attacks fall under a homeowner's insurance policy.
 As such, liability is covered for bodily injuries to others caused by a policyholder's dog.
 Sometimes, medical payments coverage is also extended to the victim.
 Increasingly, some insurance companies are excluding coverage for dog bites in their policies.
 If no viable insurance exists, the victim may file a claim against the owner of the dog individually.
 It should be noted that a dog need not actually bite you to file a claim, but instead, the dog must be the root cause of the injury, such as causing you to fall to the ground, fall off a bike, or twist the wrong way.Three Important Steps To Take Following A Dog Bite

 - Immediately following a dog bite, it is imperative to seek appropriate medical attention and ensure that the offending dog's shots are current.

 - Next, you should identify the owner of the dog and discover as much information as possible to use in filing a later claim.

 - Finally, it is essential to call an experienced dog bite attorney at Bellotti Law Group, who knows what information to further investigate and how to successfully advance your claim against an insurance company or in court against an individual dog owner.

 The Boston personal injury lawyers at Bellotti Law Group, P.C. have enjoyed decades of success in obtaining their clients rightful compensation for their medical bills, lost wages, pain and suffering, and other damages.
-Call us today at 617-225-2100.
+We cover a wide variety of cases, such as auto accidents, medical malpractice, slip and fall accidents, etc. Call us today at 617-225-2100.
 We serve all of Massachusetts and Southern New England.